-Because of the massive cold and accompanying precipitation that the vortex brought, 2014 is one of the most impressive years for formations in the ice caves that has ever been seen.
+Because of the massive cold and accompanying precipitation that the vortex brought, 2014 was one of the most impressive years for formations in the ice caves ever seen.

-Because the ice caves are part of the Apostle Islands National Lakeshore, there are rangers available for emergencies, but no set hours where a visit must take place.
+Because the ice caves are part of the Apostle Islands National Lakeshore, rangers are available for emergencies, but no set hours when a visit must occur.

 One thing is for certain… this is an adventure you’re not going to want to miss!
-Pack your sense of adventure, because visiting the Apostle Islands’ sea caves is definitely an expedition.
-However, with some careful planning and following these directions to the sea caves, you’ll be able to experience this natural wonder for yourself.
+Pack your sense of adventure because visiting the Apostle Islands’ sea caves is definitely an expedition.
+However, with some careful planning and following these directions to the sea caves, you can experience this natural wonder for yourself.

-Now that you’ve been given a few insights into how the Apostle Islands’ sea caves work, it’s time to pack your sense of adventure and get ready for an expedition!
+Now that you’ve been given a few insights into how the Apostle Islands’ sea caves work, it’s time to pack your sense of adventure and prepare for an expedition!
 You’ll be able to experience this natural wonder with careful planning.
-Be sure to follow these directions in order to visit the ice caves successfully.
+Be sure to follow these directions to visit the ice caves successfully.